- Home

 Enroute Sightseeing

-Loch Lomond and Trossachs National Park, Central Scotland
+Loch Lomond & Trossachs National Park, Central Scotland

-On The Map: Loch Lomond is located in Central Scotland, approx. 20 miles northwest of Glasgow.
+On The Map: Loch Lomond is located in Central Scotland, approximately 20 miles northwest of Glasgow.
 The main A82 road runs along the west shore of the lake en route to Fort William and beyond to Inverness.
-Encompassing approx 720 square miles, Loch Lomond and the Trossachs became Scotland’s first National Park in 2002.
-Originally made famous by the novels of Sir Walter Scott in the early 1800s, The Trossachs has been enjoyed as the ‘Highlands in Miniature’ by tourists ever since.
-For two centuries, people have come here to walk, climb, cycle and sail, to breathe fresh clean air and drink in the spectacular views.
-The landscapes covered by the Park range from the uplands of Breadalbane to the sea lochs of Argyll, and included within its area is the whole of Scotland's largest loch, Loch Lomond.
-The northern end of the loch is deep and narrow, with mountains on either side, including the iconic Ben Lomond.
-The southern half of the loch is much more pastoral and is home to many islands.
+Loch Lomond and the Trossachs, comprising 720 square miles, became Scotland’s first National Park in 2002.
+Originally made famous by the novels of Sir Walter Scott in the early 1800’s, the Trossachs have been enjoyed as the “Highlands in Miniature” by travelers since that time.
+For two centuries, people have come here to walk, climb, cycle and sail, to breathe fresh clean air, and immerse themselves in the wonder of nature.
+The landscape ranges from the uplands of Breadalbane to the sea lochs of Argyll.
+Included within its area is the whole of Scotland's largest loch, Loch Lomond.
+The northern end of the loch is deep and narrow, with mountains on either side, including Ben Lomond.
+The southern half of the loch is more pastoral and home to many islands.
 The surrounding mountainous areas include 21 ‘Munros’ (individual mountains over 3000ft); 20 ‘Corbetts’ (individual mountains over 2,500ft); and two forest parks.
-To appreciate the very best of the Trossachs, we recommend the route of the Duke’s Pass from Aberfoyle to Loch Katrine.
+For the very best of the Trossachs, consider the route of the Duke’s Pass from Aberfoyle to Loch Katrine.

 Overnight Location